 Fire Safety Tips for Thanksgiving

-At SERVPRO of Rockville-Olney and Silver Spring North, we wish all of you a safe and happy Thanksgiving!
 While Thanksgiving is a joyous time when family and friends gather together and give thanks, it’s also the time of year when the number of house fires increases.
-We want to provide you with a few tips to better ensure your safety, as well as the safety of your family, pets, property, and belongings, during the holiday season.
+Our teams at SERVPRO of Rockville-Olney & Silver Spring North offer a few tips to better ensure your safety, as well as the safety of your family, pets, property and belongings during the holiday season.

+First, let's talk turkey, and oven preparation.
 To prepare, clean your stove and oven.
 Old food crumbs and grease must be removed.
-Over time, grease can buildup, leaving quite a residue, which can be very flammable.
+Over time, grease can build up, leaving quite a residue that can be flammable.

 When you’re ready to put your turkey in the oven, set a timer.
 Also make sure your smoke alarms are working in case of an emergency.